 U.S. troops set up large speakers around the compound, blaring music at all hours, a psychological ploy to rattle the general.

 He eventually surrendered on January 3, 1990, and was quickly escorted to the United States for civilian trial.

-After his drug conviction, Noriega was given prisoner of war status.
+After his drug conviction, Noriega was given POW status.
 His federal sentence, originally for 30 years, ended in September 2007 after time off for good behavior.

 In Panama, Noriega is wanted for the murder of a political rival.
-Panama has requested his extradition, but the United States honored France's extradition request instead.
-Panama has convicted him in absentia but has said he would get a new trial if he returns to his home country.
+Panama has requested his extradition, but the U.S. honored France's extradition request instead.